 Pet lovers will love Runner Kim Hall‘s Instagram feed which features photos of her dog wearing quirky clothing as well as daily random snaps .
 Her photos are edited with a photo app called VSCO.

 Tanamachi Studio posts regularly about handmade letterings and intricate patterns for letters.
 The owner of the account also posts random things in her life that shows various creative designs in public places.
-Her artwork have been featured in many exhibits in The Art Director’s Club in New York.
+Her artwork has been featured in many exhibits in The Art Director’s Club in New York.

 Tania Ahsan details the daily life of the infamous Maya, a bulldog who poses in human clothing (she thinks she’s people), resulting in very cute snapshots.